rohiitq/Data-Science-Salary-Comparison-Dashboard/README.md

 - A graph comparing the size of companies and the type of jobs (remote, hybrid, and office job) offered by them.
 - The percentage of people working in remote, hybrid, and office jobs.

-### Making Your Life Easier
+### Simplifying Your Data Science Career Choices

-This Power BI dashboard simplifies complex data and presents it in a visually appealing manner, allowing users to understand trends easily and make informed decisions about their career choices in the Data Science industry.
+This title emphasizes that the Power BI dashboard helps to simplify career choices in the Data Science industry by presenting complex data in an understandable and visually appealing way, thus allowing users to make informed decisions about their career paths.

 ### Conclusion